Andy Murray

-Murray had his career-best season in 2016, when he made the finals of the first three majors of the year, and after losing the Australian Open final and French final, Murray won his second Wimbledon crown.
+Murray had his career-best season in 2016, when he reached the finals of three majors, winning a second career Wimbledon crown.
 He defended his Olympic gold medal at the 2016 Rio Olympics to become the only player, male or female, to win two Olympic gold medals in singles.
-Murray also became world No. 1 for the first time on 7 November 2016, and clinched the year-end No. 1 ranking by winning the Tour Finals title over Djokovic.
-At the end of the 2016 season he was named ITF World Champion, the only player outside the Big Three to claim the honour between 2004 and 2024, solidifying his place in the 'Big Four'.
-After 2016, however, he struggled with a hip injury that required major surgery, and fell out of the top 100 in 2018.
-Upon his return, Murray won a final tour title at the 2019 European Open and rose back to the top 50 but failed to reach his previous level, never again getting beyond the third round of a Grand Slam.
-He retired from the sport after a run to the quarter-finals of the men's doubles at the 2024 Paris Olympics.
+Murray became world No. 1 for the first time on 7 November 2016, and clinched the year-end No. 1 ranking and by winning the ATP Finals over Djokovic.
+After 2016 he struggled with a hip injury that required major hip-resurfacing surgery.
+Upon his return, Murray won a final tour title at the 2019 European Open and returned to the top 50, but failed to reach his previous level, never again reaching the round-of-16 of a major.
+He retired from the sport after a run to the quarterfinals of the men's doubles at the 2024 Paris Olympics.

-Murray was an all-court player who excelled in particular at defence, returning serve and constructing points.
-He was generally regarded as possessing one of the most consistent two-handed backhands on the ATP Tour.
-Murray is credited with re-establishing Great Britain as a leading force in men's tennis for the first time since the early 20th century.
-He and his brother led the Great Britain Davis Cup team to a title in 2015.
+Murray possessed one of the most consistent two-handed backhands on the ATP Tour and helped re-establish Great Britain as a leading force in men's tennis.
 Murray has been outspoken on issues of equality, and became only the second top-10 player in the history of the ATP Tour to have a female coach when he hired Amélie Mauresmo in 2014.
-Shortly following his playing career, Murray took up a coaching partnership with his former rival Djokovic for the 2025 Australian Open.
+Following his playing career, Murray shortly took up a coaching partnership with his former rival Djokovic in 2025.